esoltys/flight-tracker-app/README.md

 This project uses the [AviationStack API](https://aviationstack.com/) to fetch real-time flight data.
 You'll need to sign up for an API key to use this service.

+## Caching

+The application implements a simple caching mechanism to improve performance and reduce API calls:

+- API responses are cached for 5 minutes
+- A visual indicator is shown when displaying cached data
+- Users can force a refresh of the data, bypassing the cache

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.